 Shellie enjoys entertaining and encouraging a wide range of audiences.
-Whether sharing her humorous slant on growing up southern in civic and educational settings or offering inspiring thoughts in church retreats and ladies’ seminars, Shellie’s talks are always full of laughs and motivation.
+Whether sharing her humorous slant on growing up southern in civic and educational settings, giving cooking demonstrations, or offering inspiring thoughts in church retreats and ladies’ seminars, Shellie’s talks are always full of laughs and motivation.

 Shellie and her husband, Phil, live in Lake Providence, Louisiana.
 They have two children and five grandchildren.
 Shellie is the author of “Lessons Learned on Bull Run Road”, “‘Twas the Night before the Very First Christmas”,”Southern Comfort with Shellie Rushing Tomlinson” and the Penguin Group USA release, “Suck Your Stomach In and Put Some Color On”, voted Nonfiction Finalist of 2009 by SIBA, the SIBA Independent Booksellers Alliance.
 “Sue Ellen’s Girl Ain’t Fat, She Just Weighs Heavy!” was released May, 2011 and has subsequently been nominated for the same Nonfiction Book of the Year by SIBA for 2012.
-Her latest work, “Heart Wide Open” was released by Random/Waterbrook March 18th, 2014.
+Jeff Foxworthy endorsed Shellie’s last humor book, calling her, “Laugh out loud funny!”

 When Shellie isn’t playing with grandchildren, writing, speaking, taping her show, answering email or writing content for the next deadline, you can find her throwing the tennis ball with Dixie Belle, (the chocolate lab who thinks she is in charge of running Shellie’s life).